WakeRealityDev/incant/README.md

 10. Sending story files to Thunderword, add content provider for secure exchange and to avoid /sdcard/ path usage.
 Suggest library: https://github.com/commonsguy/cwac-provider
 11. Thunderword screen size ~~and layout (Activity) picking~~ (DONE) for user interface.
 12. Some way to pick story files other than download/open (outside app) or internal picking off list.
 Similarly scan folders / storage for stories.
-13. Incant does not preserve the file extensions when downloading off it's list, so it makes sharing the downloaded stories nearly impossible to find for outside apps searching the storage.
+13. ~~Incant does not preserve the file extensions when downloading off it's list, so it makes sharing the downloaded stories nearly impossible to find for outside apps searching the storage.~~ Copy is made in a Keep folder.

 Discussion topic here on forums: http://www.intfiction.org/forum/viewtopic.php?f=38&t=21075